apollographql/apollo-server/docs/source/testing/mocking.md

 You can also use `mocks` to define object types and the fields belonging to those object types (much like a [resolver map](../data/resolvers/#base-syntax)).

-In the below example, note that our mocked `Person` object calls a function returning an object with fields pointing at _other_ functions:
+In the below example, note that our mocked `Person` object calls a function returning an object with fields that contain _other_ functions:

 ```js
 // importing the casual library